April 26, 2023 · 9 min read

 On the other hand, columns are vertical lanes that represent the stages of a workflow.
 They can be used to track the progress of issues from one stage to another, such as from "To Do" to "In Progress" to "Done".
 Columns can also be customized to reflect the specific stages of a team's workflow.

-Swimlanes is a super option to get better visibility and present team data on the board, but if you need an even more detailed view on how everything is connected within projects and to monitor everything on a clear timeline view to see what relates to what – try out the Planyway plugin.
+Swimlanes is a super option to get better visibility and present team data on the board, but if you need an even more detailed view on how everything is linked to deadlines, the timeline view with swimlanes is the best option.
+Try out the Planyway plugin to see it in action.

-Planyway will show you the scope of works here and there by projects on the timeline.
+Planyway easily visualizes workflow across teams and projects on the timeline.
 There you will be able to sort out tasks by users, by epics, or by projects on a single Jira roadmap.